Government increases testing capacity

 Schools: Open (except for the French and Belgian schools)

 Flights/Borders: All international passenger flights and visa issuance suspended on 22 March, except for cargo, humanitarian aid, diplomatic community and ambulance flights.
 WFP Humanitarian Air Service is authorized and organizing inbound and outbound passengers flights for humanitarians and related services.
 The land borders, temporarily closed with the Democratic Republic of Congo and Rwanda, have been reopened on 15 April to allow the movement of goods and commodities.
 The border with Tanzania has remained open for the movement of goods and for the return of Burundians in their country.

-Containment measures: Since 5 March, self-financed 14-day quarantine is mandatory for travellers and anyone who has had contact with symptomatic people.
+Containment measures: Since July, travellers arriving in Burundi are allowed to forgo any quarantine if they can provide proof of a negative COVID-19 test less than 72 hours.
+Those without proof are required to undergo a self-financed 14-day quarantine.
 Burundian refugees returning from Tanzania within the voluntary repatriation programme are exempt from this quarantine measure, except for those displaying COVID-19 symptoms.